The properad of quadratic Poisson structures is Koszul: Properad of quadratic Poisson structures and other examples

 There are several generalizations of the properad of Lie bialgebras, such as quasi--Lie bialgebras~\cite{D2} and pseudo--Lie bialgebras, whose Koszul property was established in~\cite{Granacker} using similar $\frac{1}{2}$--PROP techniques.
 We expect that our methods can be adapted to these cases as well, by extending the notion of a twisted associative algebra to include operations with zero inputs or zero outputs.

-Finally, we also expect that the following dioperads satisfy the assumptions of Theorem~\ref{thm::prp::envelope}: \begin{itemize} \item the protoperad of double commutative algebras (Koszul dual to double Lie algebras), discussed in~\cite{Leray::protoperads_1, Leray::protoperads_1}; \item the dioperad of balanced infinitesimal Lie bialgebras studied in~\cite{BIB}, \end{itemize} although the Koszul property of the corresponding universal envelopes was verified there by different methods.
+Finally, we also expect that the following dioperads satisfy the assumptions of Theorem~\ref{thm::prp::envelope}: \begin{itemize}[itemsep=0pt, topsep=0pt] \item the protoperad of double commutative algebras (Koszul dual to double Lie algebras), discussed in~\cite{Leray::protoperads_1, Leray::protoperads_2}; \item the dioperad of balanced infinitesimal bialgebras studied in~\cite{BIB}, \end{itemize} although the Koszul property of the corresponding universal envelopes was verified there by different methods.